 A number of causes can contribute towards a lack of appropriate care in a nursing home, but one of the most troubling reasons for elderly malnutrition is due to negligence of the staff.
-Understaffing is a serious issue in many facilities.
+Understaffing is a serious issue in many facilities in South Carolina and across the country.
 Nursing home staff to resident ratios, though regulated by law, can leave residents without proper care or attention when there aren’t enough people to properly care for the number of residents.
 High turnover rates of certified nursing assistants (CNAs) and other nursing home personnel can also result in poor training and procedural errors that leave residents uncared for or mistreated, too.

 Some of the most important responsibilities that nursing home staff should have towards their residents includes tasks such as the following:

 - Nutritional monitoring to ensure residents are getting enough food and drink

 - Assisting those unable to feed themselves to eat and drink